Solongbus/TextureMerge2/README.md

 [![Main](https://github.com/Solongbus/TextureMerge2/actions/workflows/main.yml/badge.svg)](https://github.com/Solongbus/TextureMerge2/actions/workflows/main.yml)
 [![CodeQL](https://github.com/Solongbus/TextureMerge2/actions/workflows/codeql.yml/badge.svg)](https://github.com/Solongbus/TextureMerge2/actions/workflows/codeql.yml)

+This project is based on the original source: [fidifis/TextureMerge](https://github.com/fidifis/TextureMerge)

+### New Features in TextureMerge 2:
+- **Project Configuration**: Save and load your project settings as `.tmproj` files for quick access.
+- **CLI Mode**: Fully functional command-line interface for automated workflows.
+- **Copy CLI Command**: Easily copy the command for your current project setup to the clipboard.

 ## Software to merge or pack textures into image channels, producing one image with up to four textures.

 **TextureMerge 2** is ideal if you want to pack individual grayscale textures in one image.